WeblateOrg/weblate/docs/admin/install.rst

 Configuring outgoing e-mail
 +++++++++++++++++++++++++++

-Weblate sends out e-mails on various occasions - for account activation and on various notifications configured by users.
-For this it needs access to an SMTP server.
+Weblate needs access to an SMTP server to send out e-mails on various occasions, for example for account activation and various notifications configured by users.

 The mail server setup is configured using these settings:
 :setting:`django:EMAIL_HOST`, :setting:`django:EMAIL_HOST_PASSWORD`,
 :setting:`django:EMAIL_USE_TLS`, :setting:`django:EMAIL_USE_SSL`,
 :setting:`django:EMAIL_HOST_USER` and :setting:`django:EMAIL_PORT`.
-Their
-names are quite self-explanatory, but you can find more info in the Django documentation.
+Their names are quite self-explanatory, but you can find more info in the Django documentation.

 .. hint::

-    In case you get error about not supported authentication (for example ``SMTP AUTH extension not supported by server``), it is most likely caused by using insecure connection and server refuses to authenticate this way.
+    In case you get error about unsupported authentication (for example ``SMTP AUTH extension not supported by server``), it is most likely caused by using an insecure connection and server refuses to authenticate this way.
-    Try enabling :setting:`django:EMAIL_USE_TLS` in such case.
+    Try enabling :setting:`django:EMAIL_USE_TLS` if this is the case.

 .. seealso::